CalmDownVal/eslint-config/readme.md

 Required dependencies:

+- `@calmdownval/eslint-import-resolver-typescript`
 - `@typescript-eslint/eslint-plugin`
 - `@typescript-eslint/parser`
-- `@calmdownval/eslint-import-resolver-typescript`
+- `eslint-plugin-import`

 Monorepos and other non-trivial projects may need to reconfigure:

 - the `project` parser option [as documented here](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser#parseroptionsproject).
 - the `project` resolver option [as documented here](https://github.com/alexgorbatchev/eslint-import-resolver-typescript#configuration).

-Unfortunately the configs are very similar yet for two different modules so configuration usually leads to duplication, therefore switching to a JS config and using a shared constant may be beneficial in such cases.
-A monorepo with sub-projects in the `packages` directory might use the following configuration:
+A monorepo with workspaces under the `packages` directory might use the following configuration:

 ```json
 {